vischia/vischia.github.io/index.markdown

 My research focuses on the exploration of **high-dimensional spaces via gradient descent**, eventually powered by **quantum algorithms**, and on the extension of machine learning methods to **realistic neurons** with **spiking networks**, to be then implemented in **neuromorphic hardware devices**.
 I have created my research group in Universidad of Oviedo and ICTEA, focussed on this main research avenue.

-**I co-founded and am the coordinator of the [MODE Collaboration](https://mode-collaboration.github.io/)**, where we focus on experiment design powered by machine-learning-based optimization.
+**I co-founded and am the coordinator of the [MODE Collaboration](https://mode-collaboration.github.io/)**, where we focus on experiment (cod)design powered by machine-learning-based optimization.

 Within ICTEA, I aim at **bridging and promoting cross-contamination** between different disciplines by the development and application of state-of-the-art and novel **artificial intelligence techniques**.